harshthakur2925/HarshAssignment/README.md

 # HarshAssignment
-i am devloped this registration page using python django framework.
+i Have developed this registration page using python django framework.